NoelisTired/TikTok-Sharebot/README.md

 # TikTok-Sharebot

-No bullshittery, and as per usual.
+🔴-Discontinued (Closed the page due it being threadedspammed!- No bullshittery, and as per usual.
 Nothing you've seen before!
 Automating my OWN api now!
 If you're using it, please give credit.
 ## ⚡ Requirements: